-One of the things we love about the Fall in France s that we start to see a beautiful selection of Roots - 'Légumes Racine' (Pannais, Tompinambour, Navet), a huge selection of Mushrooms (Chanterlle, Cèpes, Trumpet de la Mort, Pleurotes, etc) and tons of the items from the Squash family (Courge, Potimarron, Potiron) returning to the Market!
+One of the things we love about the Fall in France is that we start to see a beautiful selection of roots - 'légumes racine' (pannais, tompinambour, navet), a huge selection of mushrooms (Chanterelle, Cèpes, Trumpet de la Mort, Pleurotes, etc) and tons of the items from the squash family (courge, potimarron, potiron) returning to the market!

-So if you're planning on going to the market during the next months, you will find below a little list of ideas of what you should put in your shopping basket.
+So if you're planning on visiting the market during the next months, you will find below a little list of ideas of what you should put in your shopping basket.